sap-tutorials/sap-build-apps/tutorials/codejam-02-product-detail-page/codejam-02-product-detail-page.md

 ### Create a data variable
-Once we know the product for which we want to retrieve its details, we will need a data variable to hold the data, just as we created for the product list page.
-But this time, we need a variable to hold only a single object, and not a list of objects.
+Once you know the product for which you want to retrieve its details, you will need a data variable to hold the data, just as you created for the product list page.
+But this time, you need a variable to hold only a single object, and not a list of objects.